IEEE 754: History

-The first standard for floating-point arithmetic, IEEE 754-1985, was published in 1985.
+The first IEEE standard for floating-point arithmetic, IEEE 754-1985, was published in 1985.
 It covered only binary floating-point arithmetic.

 A new version, IEEE 754-2008, was published in August 2008, following a seven-year revision process, chaired by Dan Zuras and edited by Mike Cowlishaw.
-It replaced both IEEE 754-1985 (binary floating-point arithmetic) and IEEE 854-1987 Standard for Radix-Independent Floating-Point Arithmetic.
+It replaced both IEEE 754-1985 (Binary Floating-Point Arithmetic) and IEEE 854-1987 (Radix-Independent Floating-Point Arithmetic) standards.
 The binary formats in the original standard are included in this new standard along with three new basic formats, one binary and two decimal.
 To conform to the current standard, an implementation must implement at least one of the basic formats as both an arithmetic format and an interchange format.

 The international standard ISO/IEC/IEEE 60559:2011 (with content identical to IEEE 754-2008) has been approved for adoption through ISO/IEC JTC 1/SC 25 under the ISO/IEEE PSDO Agreement and published.

 The current version, IEEE 754-2019 published in July 2019, is derived from and replaces IEEE 754-2008, following a revision process started in September 2015, chaired by David G. Hough and edited by Mike Cowlishaw.
 It incorporates mainly clarifications (e.g. totalOrder) and defect fixes (e.g. minNum), but also includes some new recommended operations (e.g. augmentedAddition).

 The international standard ISO/IEC 60559:2020 (with content identical to IEEE 754-2019) has been approved for adoption through ISO/IEC JTC 1/SC 25 and published.

-The next projected revision of the standard is in 2028.
+The next projected revision of the standard is in 2029.